DevCycleHQ/AI-Prompts-And-Rules/install-prompts/nextjs.md

 After successful installation:

 1. Customize the `getUserIdentity` function to fetch real user data
-2. Create your first feature flag via the DevCycle MCP and use it in your components
+2. **Wait for user guidance** before creating any feature flags or DevCycle Variables - do not create them proactively
-3. Learn how to use variables in both server and client components
+3. When requested, help implement variables in both server and client components
-4. Set up targeting rules for different user segments
+4. Help set up targeting rules for different user segments when asked

 ## Helpful Resources